NHMSudara/Medical_Image_Segmentation_Pipeline/README.md

-# Medical Image Segmentation Pipeline
+# Mxedical Image Segmentation Pipeline

 This repository provides an end-to-end pipeline for medical image segmentation using deep learning.
 Implemented in Python with TensorFlow, OpenCV, and other popular libraries, this project includes two Google Colab notebooks—one for training a segmentation model (`train.ipynb`) and one for making predictions (`Prediction.ipynb`).
 The pipeline is modular and fully customizable, allowing you to integrate your own segmentation models, adjust file paths, and tweak training parameters as needed.